lucioleKi/otp/system/doc/reference_manual/typespec.md

 singleton type for the empty list.

 The general form of map types is `#{AssociationList}`.
-The key types in `AssociationList` are allowed to overlap, and if they do, the leftmost association takes precedence.
+The key types in `AssociationList` are allowed to overlap, and if they do, their types and their corresponding value types may be combined during analysis, resulting in less precise types.
 A map association has a key in `AssociationList` if it belongs to this type. `AssociationList` can contain both mandatory `(:=)` and optional `(=>)` association types.
 If an association type is mandatory, an association with that type needs to be present.
 In the case of an optional association type it is not required for the key type to be present.